skrey/yellow-extensions/language/README.md

 How to add a language?
 ----------------------
-Download and copy language file into your `system/plugins` folder.
+Copy language file into your `system/plugins` folder.
 To use the language open file `system/config/config.ini` and change the `Language` setting.
 A different language can be defined in the settings at the top of each page, for example `Language: en`.

 Available languages: